fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 $ npm install fusionmaps
 ```

-Once the fusionmaps package is installed you will find all the map definition files in `fusionmaps/maps/es` folder.
+Once the `fusionmaps` package is installed, you will find all the map definition files in `fusionmaps/maps/es` folder.

 > The `fusionmaps` package is dependent on the `fusioncharts` package.
-Therefore, to use fusionmaps, it is necessary to first include fusioncharts in your project and map renderer as shown below:
+Therefore, to use fusionmaps, it is necessary to first include `fusioncharts` in your project and the map renderer as shown below:

 ```JavaScript
 var Charts = require('fusioncharts');